 - SCW707 Integrated Practice II

 Mathematics and English at grade C or above.
-Preference is given to applicants who have obtained these grades on application.
+Preference is given to applicants who have obtained these grades on the application.

 2.2 honours degree or above.

 You must also have a minimum of 12 months social care experience.
 This can be in a voluntary capacity working within a range of groups considered vulnerable or marginalised from society.